 Troubleshooting SRD ID number generator conflicts on the production server

-This topic explains how to resolve problems with service request definition (SRD) ID numbers that might occur after a Merge data import operation.
+Conflicts might occur in service request definition (SRD) ID numbers after a Merge data import operation.

 Each new SRD created in the Service Catalog Manager Console is assigned a unique Service Request Definition ID value based on the "next available ID number," which is generated by workflow executed on the SRD:CFG DefinitionNumGenerator form.
 For example, if the last SRD created in the Service Catalog Manager Console had ID number SRD000000002333, the next SRD created in the console will have ID number SRD000000002334.